 Photo by Will Milne

-Spirits in the theater are considered good luck according to stage superstition, so it should come as no surprise that our own Campus Theater embraces their beloved benefactor.
+Spirits in the theater are considered good luck according to stage superstition, so it should come as no surprise that our own Campus Theater embraces its beloved benefactor.
 This popular venue is most definitely one of Denton’s most haunted and most showrunners have some story about the antics of the Campus Theater’s Mischievous Manager, Mr. Harrison.

-Paschall Bar/ Andy’s Basement | 122 N Locust Street
+Paschall Bar/Andy’s Basement | 122 N Locust Street

 The oldest building on the Denton Square is the 1877 Paschall Building, which survived several fires in the 1880s and 1890s and has apparently attracted a few ghosts in its 143 years!
 Watch the windows to see if faces are peering down, and be careful on the stairs where some have experienced an unexpected nudge from some invisible source!